(No ratings)

 The principal goal of treatment for compulsive sexual behavior is to help individuals manage urges and reduce problematic behaviors while still enjoying healthy relationships.

-Brett Brian Cushing, LMFT, MA is associated with these hospitals and organizations:
+Brett Brian Cushing, MA, LMFT is associated with these hospitals and organizations:

-Brett Brian Cushing, LMFT, MA does not have any reviews yet, be the first to leave a review of Brett Brian Cushing, LMFT, MA here: Leave a Review
+Brett Brian Cushing, MA, LMFT does not have any reviews yet, be the first to leave a review of Brett Brian Cushing, MA, LMFT here: Leave a Review

 (No ratings)

-Mr. Brett Cushing specializes in counseling.
-His areas of expertise include depression, christian counseling, and adolescent issues.
-Mr. Cushing is affiliated with Nystrom and Associates.
+Mr. Brett Cushing works as a counseling.
+His clinical interests include depression, christian counseling, and adolescent issues.
+Mr. Cushing is professionally affiliated with Nystrom and Associates.